 The Brewer ephemeris requires GMT (both date and time) for proper operation.
 Under normal, uninterrupted operation, the computer, and Brewer, dates will change at 00:00:00 UT, and are displayed on the monitor screen.
-Under some conditions (power failure at 00:00:00 UT), the date may not update, and may have to be corrected manually.
+Under some conditions (if power is off at 00:00:00 UT), the date may not update, and may have to be corrected manually.
 The pointing system updates automatically when a new date is entered.
-This command requires operator input.